btorpey/btorpey.github.io/about/about.md

-My goal is to create something useful (hence the "practical" in the header), as well as from time to time to surface ideas that may be less well-known than they could be (hence the "un-common knowledge").
+My goal is to create something useful (hence the "practical" in the header), as well as from time to time to surface ideas that may be less well-known than they could be (the "un-common knowledge" part).

 I'd also like to take an "engineering" approach here: so if I state something as fact, I'm going to try to back it up -- preferably with code that you can run